plausible/website/_articles/cloudflare-web-analytics-vs-plausible-analytics.md

 ## Cloudflare limits you to one website only

-You can only add one domain name or one website to your Cloudflare Analytics account.
+You can only add one domain name or one website to your Cloudflare Web Analytics account.
 They have announced that they plan to "add support for multiple analytics properties per account" but this is not currently the case.

 Plausible Analytics doesn't have any limits on the number of websites you can add to your account.
 Add as many websites as you want and get access to all of them from the same account.
+Free of charge.

 ## Cloudflare limits you to 15 items on any report

-You can only see the top 15 of your pages, referral sources, countries and so on in your Cloudflare Analytics dashboard.
+You can only see the top 15 of your pages, referral sources, countries and so on in your Cloudflare Web Analytics dashboard.
 Full lists are not available which makes it difficult to work with larger data sets or sites with a higher number of visitors.

 You could use the filter to manually input a specific page or specific referral source to try and dig those stats up but there's no easy way to discover them.